 - Course creators say a mentor “accelerates your timeline” — then pitch their $5,000 mastermind

-- Review sites list “top 10 affiliate marketing mentors” — earning affiliate commissions on every recommendation
+- Review sites list “top 10 affiliate mentors” — earning affiliate commissions on each recommendation

-A real mentor would hand you a system and walk beside you while you use it.
-But that is expensive to deliver, which is why most “mentors” sell courses instead.
-The economics of one-on-one mentorship do not scale, so what you get is usually a recorded course dressed up as mentorship.
+A real mentor hands you a system and walks beside you while you use it.
+But that’s expensive to deliver.
+So instead, most mentors sell courses dressed up as mentorship.

-What You Are Really Looking For (And Where to Find It)
+What Should You Know About What You Are Really Looking For (And Where to Find It)?

 - Someone to tell them exactly what to do next

-Every one of those needs can be met without a human mentor.
-Here is how.
+Every one of these can be met without a human mentor.
+Here’s how:

 1. A System Tells You Exactly What to Do Next